ArpanDam/FairGCL/README.md

 All other required files are present in this directory.

-# Finding top k fair influencers
+# Finding top k geographical inclusive influencers

-Run the code inside the folder Seed_finder as : **python seed_nodes.py 10 0.4** to find top 10 fair influencer
+Run the code inside the folder Seed_finder as : **python seed_nodes.py 10 0.4** to find top 10 geographical inclusive influencer

-Here 10 is the number of top k fair influencer and 0.4 is the threshold beta.
+Here, 10 is the number of top k inclusive influencers, and 0.4 is the threshold beta.